Should you visit Bali, Indonesia? We at Life of Doing say, “YES!”

 For the early birds, Bali has some noteworthy spots to see the sunrise.
 Since the sunrise is on the east side of Bali, you’ll need to stay overnight in the area.
 Some of the prime viewing spots are in Pinggan Village and Bukit Cinta which has Mount Batur in the backdrop.
 You can also see the sunrise along the Campuhan Ridge Walk in the Ubud area and Pura Ulun Danu Beratan.

 One place to see the sunrise and also get your exercise done for the day is to trek up Mount Batur in the wee hours.
 It’s quite the experience hiking up the inactive volcano in the dark and then reaching the summit at 1,717 meters (5,633 feet) to see the sunrise.
+You’ll need a camera suitable for hiking to capture the jaw-dropping sunrise.
 During our visit, shades of purples, oranges, and yellow glowed in the sky.

 13. It also has incredible sunsets.